Quicr/laps/docs/peering.md

 ### Subscriber Information

 MoQT subscribe namespace tuple and name are advertised in `subscribe_info` messages.
-ONly the hash of each namespace item and name are sent. `subscribe_info` is advertised to the peering session that is the best path to reach the source node of [matching announce](#matching-subscribes-to-announcements) info.
+Only the hash of each namespace item and name are sent. `subscribe_info` is advertised to the peering session that is the best path to reach the source node of [matching announce](#matching-subscribes-to-announcements) info.
 Loop prevention is performed by not forwarding `subscribe_info` messages that have already been seen.